Adibkhf/Data-Analytics/Car Prices Analysis/Readme.md

-# Car Prices Analysis in the Moroccan Market
+# Car Prices Analysis of the Moroccan Market

 ## Project Overview
 This project is dedicated to exploring and understanding the dynamics of the Moroccan car market.
 Comprehensive data from major car listing websites - moteur.ma, tomobila.ma, and wandaloo.ma - has been meticulously collected and analyzed to provide deep insights into the market.